 Thick, made-to-last fabrics were a popular choice, like tweed, Donegal and herringbone.
 They were heavy and warm, often worn with a long overcoat in winter.
 Baker boy and flat caps were also staples, as were pleated trousers.

 Since they often had working-class roots, gangsters in the 1920s also wore suits in these heavy fabrics.
 But because they had a bit more money (and most definitely wanted to show off), they’d go all out with accessories.
-Tie clips, collar pins, arm bands, smart ties and round collars were all part of the look.
-Collars were actually separate in the 1920s and men had to fix them to their shirt, so they’d often have them in white to contrast a coloured shirt.
+Tie clips, collar pins, armbands, smart ties and round collars were all part of the look.
+Collars were actually separate in the 1920s and men had to fix them to their shirts, so they’d often have them in white to contrast with a coloured shirt.
 Flat caps were popular, but some men chose a fedora if they wanted to go all out.

 Get the look with some well-chosen shirts and accessories to go with your heritage fabric suit.
 A penny collar shirt (one with rounded collar tips), knitted tie and tie clip are all you need.
 Take a peek at our 1920s fashion edit here.

 Full evening dress was out, dinner jackets were in.
 The 1920s saw the rise of the tux, complete with shawl or peak lapels and satin.
 They were often worn with white waistcoats and bow ties.